matanolabs/matano/README.md

 aws_region: "us-east-1"
 ```

-The following commands requires valid AWS credentials, either from the environment or the `--profile` flag.
+The following commands require valid AWS credentials, either from the environment or the `--profile` flag.

 ### Bootstrap your AWS account